 Today 500 people gathered in the Kingmills Hotel in Inverness to listen to Professor Sue Black deliver her results of the investigation.

-The results came as a surprise and added more mystery to the Old Fox he’d foxed us once again
+The results came as a surprise it was the old Fox was not in the coffin the main remains were that of a 25-35 year old woman, this added more mystery to the Old Fox he’d foxed us once again.

 Click the links below for reports in the papers